Hammond River vs. Rothesay’s Best: Where Would You Rather Be?

 Must-Try Beers:

 Walking into Foghorn feels like entering your coolest friend’s garage-turned-hangout.
 The big roll-up doors create an airy space that really comes alive on sunny days.
 We spent a whole afternoon here, playing Cards Against Humanity while our dogs lounged under the table.
-Their brewing philosophy focuses on nailing the classics – each beer tastes exactly how you hope it will.
+Their brewing philosophy focuses on nailing the classics – and several of their beers have earned national recognition at the Canadian Brewing Awards in recent years.

 📍 Where: 82 Marr Road